‘Alaskan Bush People’ Rumors: Amidst ‘Fake’ Rumors Brown Family Praises Bushlife

 Previous Alaskan Bush People rumors from Radar Online suggested that the family’s entire “life in the bush” was a lie.
 Simply put: much like Bear Grylls was exposed for being a fake — wherein he would sleep in a luxury hotel, then get dropped off in the wild to film the show — so too would the Brown family live in a luxury hotel, only to get dropped off in the “bush” to film their parts.

-Moreover, these rumors were fueled by reports that Bam Bam Brown was leaving, and was allegedly spotted in New York City.
+And these rumors were fueled by reports that Bam Bam Brown was leaving, and was allegedly spotted in New York City.

 “According to Alaskan Bush People patriarch Billy, the Browns have lived in the Alaskan wilderness for 30 years.
 His seven children with wife Ami were all “born and raised wild,” the family’s reality show website claims.
 However, the eccentric family may have been fibbing to fans for years.
 Two locals exclusively tell RadarOnline.com that Billy, Ami and the whole gang actually live in a cozy Hoonah, Alaska, hotel!
 Neighbors Jay Erickson and Becky Hunnicutt claim they see the Browns coming and going from the Icy Strait Lodge at all hours.”